ninjaninja140/templates-node-javascript/README.md

-# ninjaninja140's Templates - Node.js /w TypeScript
+# ninjaninja140's Templates - Node.js

 Hello and welcome!
 This is a template repository made for convenience to others by ninjaninja140!

-As the title suggests, this is a Node.js based TypeScript Template.
+As the title suggests, this is a Node.js based JavaScript Template.
-If you would like to use the JavaScript version of this template, please go to <https://github.com/ninjaninja140/nodejs-template-js>
+If you would like to use the TypeScript version of this template, please go to <https://github.com/ninjaninja140/nodejs-template-ts>
 This Template has been pre-configured with docker so you can go straight into your Dockerized project with little configuration required!

 ## Getting a copy

-To begin on your own project, you can either fork this repository and begin your project or you could select this repository at `ninjaninja140/nodejs-template-ts` as a template when creating a new repository or you could just clone it and work locally!
+To begin on your own project, you can either fork this repository and begin your project or you could select this repository at `ninjaninja140/nodejs-template-js` as a template when creating a new repository or you could just clone it and work locally!

 ## Setup & Install